QubesOS/qubes-doc/Qrexec2Implementation.md

 -   `/usr/lib/qubes/qrexec-policy` \<- internal program used to evaluate the policy file and making the 2nd half of the connection.
 -   `/usr/lib/qubes/qrexec-client` \<- raw command line tool that talks to the daemon via unix socket (`/var/run/qubes/qrexec.XID`)

-Note: neither of the above tools are designed to be used by users.
+Note: none of the above tools are designed to be used by users.

 Linux VMs implementation
 ------------------------